PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image80.png" style="width:50%" />

-111. Create two new folders inside the lab folder named **Outbox** and **Inbox**.
+2. Create two new folders inside the lab folder named **Outbox** and **Inbox**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image81.png" style="width:50%" />

-Next, you need to configure settings in Translations Builder so that these folders are used as targets for export and import operations.
+> Next, you need to configure settings in Translations Builder so that these folders are used as targets for export and import operations.

-112. Return to Translations Builder and drop down the **Dataset Connection** menu.
+3. Return to Translations Builder and drop down the **Dataset Connection** menu.

-113. Click **Configure Settings…** to display the **Configuration Options** dialog.
+4. Click **Configure Settings…** to display the **Configuration Options** dialog.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image82.png" style="width:50%" />

-114. By default, folder paths for the **Outbox** and **Inbox** are configured to target the current user’s **Documents** folder.
+5. By default, folder paths for the **Outbox** and **Inbox** are configured to target the current user’s **Documents** folder.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image83.png" style="width:50%" />

-Why does **Outbox** come before **Inbox**?
+> Why does **Outbox** come before **Inbox**?
 That’s because you generally work with the **Outbox** first when you export translation sheets that you will send to translators.
 Once you get updated translations sheets back from translators, you add them to the **Inbox** for import.

-115. Click the **set** button to update the setting for **Translations Outbox Folder Path**.
+6. Click the **set** button to update the setting for **Translations Outbox Folder Path**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image84.png" style="width:50%" />

-116. Select the **Outbox** folder you created earlier in this exercise.
+7. Select the **Outbox** folder you created earlier in this exercise.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image85.png" style="width:50%" />

-117. Click the **set** button for **Translations Inbox Folder Path** and select the **Inbox** folder you created earlier
+8. Click the **set** button for **Translations Inbox Folder Path** and select the **Inbox** folder you created earlier

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image86.png" style="width:50%" />

-118. Click **Save Changes**.
+9. Click **Save Changes**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image87.png" style="width:50%" />

-Now that you have configured the folder paths for the Outbox and Inbox, it’s time to begin exporting translation sheets.
+> Now that you have configured the folder paths for the Outbox and Inbox, it’s time to begin exporting translation sheets.

-119. Examine what’s inside the Export/Import Translations section.
+10. Examine what’s inside the Export/Import Translations section.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image88.png" style="width:50%" />

-Let’s start by creating a translation sheet for a single language.
+> Let’s start by creating a translation sheet for a single language.

-120. Drop down the selection menu under the **Export Translations Sheet** button and select **German \[de-DE\]**.
+11. Drop down the selection menu under the **Export Translations Sheet** button and select **German \[de-DE\]**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image89.png" style="width:50%" />

-121. After selecting **German \[de-DE\]**, click the **Export Translations Sheet** button.
+12. After selecting **German \[de-DE\]**, click the **Export Translations Sheet** button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image90.png" style="width:50%" />

-Translations Builder should create a translation sheet named **TB-Lab01-Translations-German.csv** and open this CSV file in Excel
+> Translations Builder should create a translation sheet named **TB-Lab01-Translations-German.csv** and open this CSV file in Excel

-122. Examine the contents of **TB-Lab01-Translations-German.csv**.
+13. Examine the contents of **TB-Lab01-Translations-German.csv**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image91.png" style="width:50%" />

-Over the next two steps you will use a trick in Excel to widen the columns so ou can see all their contents.
+> Over the next two steps you will use a trick in Excel to widen the columns so ou can see all their contents.

-123. Click on the top left corner where the row headers and the column headers meet.
+14. Click on the top left corner where the row headers and the column headers meet.
 This should select all columns and rows.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image92.png" style="width:50%" />

-124. Double-click on the column heading divider between the column headers showing **A** and **B**.
+15. Double-click on the column heading divider between the column headers showing **A** and **B**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image93.png" style="width:50%" />

-125. You should now be able to see all the text from each column.
+16. You should now be able to see all the text from each column.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image94.png" style="width:50%" />

-This translation sheet is what you will send to translators.
+> This translation sheet is what you will send to translators.
 They can then use Excel to review the machine translations and make changes wherever they are required.

-126. Close **TB-Lab01-Translations-German.csv** and return to
+17. Close **TB-Lab01-Translations-German.csv** and return to
-     Translation Builder.
+     Translations Builder.

-127. Click the **Export All Translations** button to export a master translation sheet with the translations for all languages.
+18. Click the **Export All Translations** button to export a master translation sheet with the translations for all languages.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image95.png" style="width:50%" />

-Translations Builder creates a translation sheet named **TB-Lab01-Translations-Master.csv** and opens this CSV file in Excel
+> Translations Builder creates a translation sheet named **TB-Lab01-Translations-Master.csv** and opens this CSV file in Excel

-128. When **TB-Lab01-Translations-Master.csv** open in Microsoft Excel, you cannot see the contents of all columns at first.
+19. When **TB-Lab01-Translations-Master.csv** open in Microsoft Excel, you cannot see the contents of all columns at first.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image96.png" style="width:50%" />

-129. Use the Excel trick you learned earlier to expand all columns so you can see the entire contents of all cells.
+20. Use the Excel trick you learned earlier to expand all columns so you can see the entire contents of all cells.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image97.png" style="width:50%" />

-Now that you have learned to export translations sheets, it’s time to examine how to manage translation sheet files.
+> Now that you have learned to export translations sheets, it’s time to examine how to manage translation sheet files.

-130. In Windows Explorer, navigate to the **Outbox** folder.
+21. In Windows Explorer, navigate to the **Outbox** folder.
 You should see the two files you generated using export operations.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image98.png" style="width:50%" />

-131. Return to Translations Builder and uncheck the checkbox with the caption **Open Export in Excel**.
+22. Return to Translations Builder and uncheck the checkbox with the caption **Open Export in Excel**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image99.png" style="width:50%" />

-All three export commands use this checkbox to decide whether to open a translation sheet in Excel after it’s generated.
+> All three export commands use this checkbox to decide whether to open a translation sheet in Excel after it’s generated.
 In some cases, it’s handy to have the translation sheet open in Excel.
 In other scenarios like the one ahead, it’s unnecessary and distracting.

-132. Click the **Export All Translation Sheets** button.
+23. Click the **Export All Translation Sheets** button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image100.png" style="width:50%" />

 The **Export All Translation Sheets** command generates the complete set of translation sheets to be sent to translators.

-133. Return to the **Outbox** folder in Windows Explorer.
+24. Return to the **Outbox** folder in Windows Explorer.

-134. You should see that a sperate translation sheet has been generated for each secondary language.
+25. You should see that a sperate translation sheet has been generated for each secondary language.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image101.png" style="width:50%" />

-Now that you have experienced how to export translation sheets, you will now learn how to import translation sheets.
+> Now that you have experienced how to export translation sheets, you will now learn how to import translation sheets.

-135. In the **Outbox** folder in Windows Explorer, select **TB-Lab01-Translations-Master.csv** and **TB-Lab01-Translations-Spanish.csv**.
+26. In the **Outbox** folder in Windows Explorer, select **TB-Lab01-Translations-Master.csv** and **TB-Lab01-Translations-Spanish.csv**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image102.png" style="width:50%" />

-136. Copy the two selected translation sheet files to the Windows clipboard.
+27. Copy the two selected translation sheet files to the Windows clipboard.

-137. Navigate from the **Outbox** folder to the **Inbox** folder.
+28. Navigate from the **Outbox** folder to the **Inbox** folder.

-138. Paste the two translation sheet files from the Windows clipboard into the **Inbox** folder.
+29. Paste the two translation sheet files from the Windows clipboard into the **Inbox** folder.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image103.png" style="width:50%" />

-139. Open the translation sheet named **Inbox\TB-Lab01-Translations-Spanish.csv** in Microsoft Excel.
+30. Open the translation sheet named **Inbox\TB-Lab01-Translations-Spanish.csv** in Microsoft Excel.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image104.png" style="width:50%" />

-The job of the translator is to review all translations in the fifth column and to make updates where appropriate.
+> The job of the translator is to review all translations in the fifth column and to make updates where appropriate.
 From the perspective of the translator, the top row with column headers and the first four columns should be treated as read-only values.

-140. Enter new values for each of the Spanish translations in the fifth column.
+31. Enter new values for each of the Spanish translations in the fifth column.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image105.png" style="width:50%" />

-Don’t worry whether the values you are valid translations.
+> Don’t worry whether the values you are valid translations.
 You just need to add any text so you can test the import process.

-141. Save your changes to **TB-Lab01-Translations-Spanish.csv** and then close the file in Microsoft Excel.
+32. Save your changes to **TB-Lab01-Translations-Spanish.csv** and then close the file in Microsoft Excel.

-142. Return to Translations Builder and click the **Import Translations** button.
+33. Return to Translations Builder and click the **Import Translations** button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image106.png" style="width:50%" />

-Remember to close translation sheet files in Microsoft Excel before importing them with Translations Builder to prevent errors.
+> Remember to close translation sheet files in Microsoft Excel before importing them with Translations Builder to prevent errors.

-143. In the **Open** file dialog, select **TB-Lab01-Translations-Spanish.csv** and click **Open**.
+34. In the **Open** file dialog, select **TB-Lab01-Translations-Spanish.csv** and click **Open**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image107.png" style="width:50%" />

-144. You should see that your updates to the Spanish translation sheet now appear in the translation grid.
+35. You should see that your updates to the Spanish translation sheet now appear in the translation grid.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image108.png" style="width:50%" />

-Now that you have seen how to how to import translations from an updated translations sheet with a single language, it’s time to move ahead and import translations from all languages at once by importing the master translation sheet.
+> Now that you have seen how to how to import translations from an updated translations sheet with a single language, it’s time to move ahead and import translations from all languages at once by importing the master translation sheet.

-145. click the **Import Translations** button.
+36. click the **Import Translations** button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image106.png" style="width:50%" />

-146. In the **Open** file dialog, select **TB-Lab01-Translations-Master.csv** and click **Open**.
+37. In the **Open** file dialog, select **TB-Lab01-Translations-Master.csv** and click **Open**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image109.png" style="width:50%" />

-147. You should see that the original, machine-generated Spanish translations now appear in the translation grid.
+38. You should see that the original, machine-generated Spanish translations now appear in the translation grid.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image110.png" style="width:50%" />

-You can see that the master translation sheet can also serve as a great way to backup and restore your translations work.
+> You can see that the master translation sheet can also serve as a great way to backup and restore your translations work.
 To make this point, you are now going to delete the column for French.
 Deleting a column like this will delete all translations for that language.
 As you will see, Translations Builder will automatically add the column back if it finds the column when importing a translation sheet.

-148. Right-click on the **French \[fr-FR\]** column header and click **Delete Secondary Language**.
+39. Right-click on the **French \[fr-FR\]** column header and click **Delete Secondary Language**.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image111.png" style="width:50%" />

-149. When prompted by the **Confirm Delete Secondary Language Operation** dialog, click **OK** to continue.
+40. When prompted by the **Confirm Delete Secondary Language Operation** dialog, click **OK** to continue.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image112.png" style="width:50%" />

-150. You should see that the column for French has been removed from the translations grid.
+41. You should see that the column for French has been removed from the translations grid.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image113.png" style="width:50%" />

-151. click the **Import Translations** button.
+42. click the **Import Translations** button.

-152. In the **Open** file dialog, select **TB-Lab01-Translations-Master.csv** and click **Open**.
+43. In the **Open** file dialog, select **TB-Lab01-Translations-Master.csv** and click **Open**.

-153. After the import operation competes, the **French \[fr-FR\]** column should reappear as the last column on the right.
+44. After the import operation competes, the **French \[fr-FR\]** column should reappear as the last column on the right.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image114.png" style="width:50%" />